php-carteblanche/core/doc/Controllers.md

 ## How does it work in CarteBlanche?

-In CarteBlanche, controllers must extend the `\CarteBlanche\App\Abstracts\AbstractController` class or its descendants or at least implement the `\CarteBlanche\App\Interfaces\ControllerInterface` interface.
+In CarteBlanche, controllers must extend the `\CarteBlanche\Abstracts\AbstractController` class or its descendants or at least implement the `\CarteBlanche\Interfaces\ControllerInterface` interface.
-Each action of a controller is defined as a method named `[action_name]Action()` that can handles some parameters, required or not, that will be fetched from treated request (most of the time a `\CarteBlanche\App\Request` instance).
-Finally, the action must return a "thing" that permits to send a final response, by default with the `\CarteBlanche\App\Response` class.
+Each action of a controller is defined as a method named `[action_name]Action()` that can handles some parameters, required or not, which will be fetched from treated request (by default the `\CarteBlanche\App\Request` instance).
+Finally, the action must return a "thing" that permits to send a final response (by default with the `\CarteBlanche\App\Response` class).

 ### Fetching arguments